Seldom-SE/Seldom-SE.github.io/index.md

 for limited color palette pixel art games.
 It leverages the color palette restriction to make it easy to create effects, and relatively easy for me to add effect-related features.
-I originally made it for [Bloodcurse Island](#bloodcurse-island-july-2022---august-2022), and I've been using it for all of my projects since then.
+I originally made it for [Bloodcurse Island](#bloodcurse-island-july-2022---august-2022), and I've been using it for all of my Bevy projects since then.

 The two main pieces of `seldom_pixel` are the asset processing and the rendering.
 Bevy `Image`s are processed into my own image representation that varies based on the type of asset.